Significance-based Estimation-of-Distribution Algorithms: Run Time Analysis for the scGA

-\begin{proof}[Proof of Thm.~\ref{thm:scGAOneMax}] We only show that the run time is in $\Omega\big(\!\min\{2^{\Theta(n)}, 2^{c/\rho}\}\big)$ with high probability.
+\begin{proof}[Proof of Theorem~\ref{thm:scGAOneMax}] We only show that the run time is in $\Omega\big(\!\min\{2^{\Theta(n)}, 2^{c/\rho}\}\big)$ w.h.p.
 The statement for the expected run time follows by lower-bounding the terms that occur with a probability of $o(1)$ with~$0$.

 We first prove the bound of $\Omega\big(2^{c/\rho}\big)$.
-We do so by showing that each frequency will stay in the non-empty interval $(1 - d, d) \subset [1/6, 5/6]$ with high probability.
+We do so by showing that each frequency will stay in the non-empty interval $(1 - d, d) \subset [1/6, 5/6]$ w.h.p.
 Although \OM introduces a bias into updating a frequency, it is too tiny in order to compensate the strong drift toward $1/2$ in the update.

 We lower-bound the expected time it takes the scGA to optimize \OM by upper-bounding the probability it takes a single frequency to leave the interval $(1 - d, d)$.
 Thus, we condition during the entire proof implicitly on the event that all frequencies are in the interval $(1 - d, d)$.
 Note that, in this scenario, the probability to sample the optimum during an iteration is at most $(5/6)^n$, which is exponentially small, even for a polynomial number of iterations.